Kittu21082002/Databricks/README.md

 This project demonstrates an end-to-end data engineering pipeline using Databricks for a multinational retail corporation, **GlobalRetail**.
 The goal is to implement a modern data lakehouse architecture to consolidate and analyze data from multiple sources, enabling scalable, real-time analytics and reporting.
 The solution reduces data processing time, improves inventory forecasting, enhances personalization, and enables efficient decision-making.

 ### Objectives
-- Reduce data processing time from 72 hours to under 6 hours.
+- Reduced data processing time from 72 hours to under 6 hours.
-- Improve inventory forecasting accuracy by 25%.
+- Improved inventory forecasting accuracy by 25%.
-- Increase customer personalization for a 15% boost in repeat purchases.
+- Increased customer personalization for a 15% boost in repeat purchases.
-- Enable near real-time financial reporting.
+- Enabled a near real-time financial reporting.

 ## Tech Stack
 - **Databricks**: Unified data engineering and analytics platform.